It is essential to provide a solid and level base for "ANY

 Lay the bearers on the hardcore, 16 inches (40cm) apart.
 The

-i.e. if the floor joists run from side to side of the building then
+joists, i.e. if the floor joists run from side to side of

-building to building.
-Using the spirit level and rubber hammer,
+Using the spirit level and rubber hammer, tap the bearers

-If you are in any doubt about preparing your foundations
+are in any doubt about preparing your foundations ...